pestras/microservice/README.md

 # Attempt helper

-When multiple attempts on failure to reach the database for example **attempt** method whould be the right thing to use
+When a critical async call needs extra caution to avoid failure, **attempt** method helps to make multiple calls with wait time between and a timeout.

 ```ts
 @SERVICE()